heinzwittenbrink/slides-editorial-processes/editorial-processes.md

 #     content playbook

-# Workflows
+## Workflows

 > Workflow refers to the steps people and teams go through to get the work done.
 Workflows can be wrought with problems for a lot of reasons.
-The problems usually involve how the processes are engineered, the techn
+The problems usually involve how the processes are engineered...

 >     ou have a strategy without a decision-making framework to support it

-## Typical problems

-  >  No checks and balances exist to make sure content requests are on-strategy, so the web team is expected to follow through on every request that comes in

-    Most people are surprised at how little time they really have to do their work because they are spending so much time in unproductive meetings or helping with unplanned requests.

-    What causes the scenarios I just described?
-The problems I’ve seen most often relate to decision-making and factors related to the workflows in place to produce and publish content.

-# Task an job descriptions
+## Task and job descriptions

 >     I like to have content creators and publishers fill out a job time-study worksheet